trivikram-muralidharan/dsma_lecture_4/README.md

 # DSMA_lecture_4
-Codebase for lecture 4 in DSMA sem B 2026
+Codebase for lecture 4 in DSMA sem B 2026 with automation